 Spring has sprung.
-As the weather gets warmer and days get longer, bushels of colorful flowers will begin to bloom all across the Garden State.
+As the weather gets warmer and days get longer, bushels of colorful flowers are blooming all across the Garden State.
 From tulips to lavender, sunflowers and more, there is plenty of gorgeous flora that grows in New Jersey.
 Whether you’re looking for a picture-perfect scene or want to walk through fields of beauty, flower farms are the perfect place to spend a warm afternoon.
 Here’s a list of NJ flower farms to visit this spring and summer.

 Holland Ridge Farms – Cream Ridge, NJ

 With over 300 acres and eight million tulips to explore, Holland Ridge Farms is the perfect place to get lost in this spring.
-At just $1 per stem, you can pick your favorite colors and create your own bouquets.
+At $1 per stem on weekends and just 50 cents on weekdays, you can pick your favorite colors and create your own bouquets.
 If that’s not your style, bring your camera and stand in front of the yellow, pink and red tulips for the perfect backdrop.

 Make sure to bring the kids, too.
 There are also rescue animals, a bakery, Dutch sailboat display and bakery to check out.
 In the summer, you can look forward to sunflowers, too.